 eBay is another great platform with a lot of support and infrastructure geared around selling textbooks.
 First, fill out the marketplace form with all of the necessary information.

 As a general rule of thumb, the more you can fill out, the better.
 Once the item sells, you can ship at a significantly reduced rate with Media Mail through USPS.

 Mercari is online marketplace where I have also had success selling my old textbooks.
 Unfortunately Mercari does not support the use of Media Mail, so it will likely be more expensive to ship through this platform.

 As you did with eBay, fill out the marketplace form including all of the necessary details.
 In the description, state the title, author, and ISBN at a minimum.

-Lastly, Poshmark also allows you to sell your textbooks on its site.
+Lastly, Poshmark also allows you to sell textbooks online.
 Like Mercari, Media Mail shipping is not supported.
 Therefore, you will have to ship the item using priority mail flat rate.

 With this platform, be careful with your more hefty textbooks.
 This is because Poshmark standard labels allow a weight up to 5 pounds per package.

 If your book weighs more than this, you will have to upgrade to a different shipping label for an extra cost.